hieuhcmus/student-services/README.md

 curl -i localhost:8080//students/search?firstName=Hieu&lastName=Tran
 ```

-The following elasticsearch DSL query will be generated in the repository:
+The following elasticsearch DSL query will be generated in the repository(see function StudentRepositoryImpl.search):
 ```
 {
   "query": {